davidtheclark/unfinishedToggler/README.md

   // delay between removing `transClass` and turning off 'offTransTime': 0,
   // `transOverlap` is true if groups are allowed to
-  // tranisiong on while others are still transitioning off 'transOverlap': true,
+  // transition on while others are still transitioning off 'transOverlap': true,

   // NEXT AND PREV